About

 I’ve kept writing and kept writing and eventually I’ve found some of the right words.
 My novels have been translated into seventeen languages and sold over a million copies worldwide, and have been optioned for film and TV.

-I teach creative writing workshops–for the University of Reading, The Guardian, Literature Wales, and Writers’ Workshop, among others–and for many years I’ve run my own fiction consultancy and mentoring business, with many of my clients going on to publication.
+I teach creative writing workshops—currently for Curtis Brown Creative and Chez Castillon—and for many years I’ve run my own fiction consultancy and mentoring business, with many of my clients going on to publication.
 Some have become international bestsellers.

-I live in Berkshire with my family and a dog.
+I live in Berkshire with my teenager and my dog.
 And every year I bring a copy of my latest book to the Rumford Public Library, and they put it on the shelf.